For The Record: Genesis 1:26-28

 Scimus autem quoniam diligentibus Deum omnia cooperantur in bonum, iis qui secundum propositum vocati sunt sancti.
 And we know that to them that love God, all things work together unto good, to such as, according to his purpose, are called to be saints.

 I had supplied the theological component for Robert Theobald’s contracted socio-economic backgrounder justifying NCC Stewardship Division’s boarding a ship of the environment movement, which was setting sail.
 Stewardship wanted to use Genesis 1:26-28 (Imago Dei) as their boarding pass.
 I pointed out that that won’t work because the verb radash means kill violently (literally: standing over, foot on neck, sword raised ready to slice off head).
 Radash is translated, usually, have dominion over [animals and nature generally].
-Genesis 1:26-28 is about idolatry of objects in nature — ruthlessly kill it — not stewardship of nature.
+Genesis 1:26-28 is about idolatry of objects in nature.
+It is not about stewardship of nature.
+An implied directive, it means annihilate your idols [before they annihilate you].

 I provided an alternative boarding pass — by way of Johannes Pedersen and The Great Prophets — namely, mishpat.
 Mishpat is universal order, as in what nature already is and a court of law is supposed to induce and produce.
-Its cognate relative is shophat/shaphat, meaning judge in the sense of the proper discharge of the office of judge but also, in its universal sense, the office of prophet.
-Universal order, judgeship, prophethood are all the same religious phenomena and duty.
+Its cognate relative is shophat/shaphat, meaning judge in the sense of the proper discharge of the office of judge.
+In its universal sense, shophat/shaphat means the office of prophet.
+Universal order, judgeship, prophethood are all the same religious, meaning pietistical, phenomena and duty.
 This is a splendid boarding pass for the environment movement, theologically solid and salient in every way.

 But that was the problem.
 The environment movement, personified in that moment as the Deputy Surgeon General of the US, were not interested in a competent theological component, much less systems theory — see Peter Putnam — riding their movement’s little fleet of ships, which all must sail in the same direction.
-Moreover, the thought of it horrified them.
-Marxists of any flavor are anti-Christian par excellence.
+Moreover, the thought of order horrified them.
+Bolsheviks of any flavor fulminate par excellence anti-Christian because the thought of order — and Christianity stands for deep order — indicts their idolatry.

 In the sullen, quiet aftermath, immediately the Earlham professor offered to replace me and my work, using Genesis 1:26-28 just as Stewardship wanted.
 Stewardship guys said, “Yes.”
 Bob Theobald announced himself quit of the project.
-Nothing but more Quaker-Marxist nonsense came of it, NCC’s last chance to maintain their dignity in ethics and theology.
-They blew it.
+Nothing but more Quaker-Bolshevik nonsense came of it, NCC’s last chance to maintain their dignity in ethics and theology . . . and they blew it.

-Genesis 1:26-28 was in fact the proper response to the environment movement.
-But for condemning it, not for joining it.
+Genesis 1:26-28 is in fact the proper response to the environment movement . . . to condemn it, not to join it.

 Genesis 1:26-28 in context of the times was wrong for the purpose NCC’s Stewardship Division had in mind.
 However, so was the alternative I put forward: mishpat.
-That was wrong, although I did not realize it at the time, because the environment movement had nothing related to order in mind for doing.
-In fact, their intentions were quite for disorder and on a grand scale, as is seen today.
-The Deputy Surgeon General of the US made that point in sharp clarity, although, given assumptions of the time — that no one was simply much less fiercely anti-Christian — I at least, of those in the room, missed the point he made.
+That was wrong, although I did not realize it at the time, because the environment movement had nothing related to order in mind to do.
+In fact, their intentions were for disorder on a grand scale, as is seen today.
+The Deputy Surgeon General of the US made the point with uncivil, disorderly (of course), and discourteous, yet sharp clarity.
+Given assumptions of the time — that no one was simply, much less fiercely, anti-Christian — I at least, of those in the room, missed the point he made.
+Cat Bateson drove it home for me.

-In point of fact, NCC’s effort to join the environment movement marked the exact point in time at which the anti-Christian element in American society — Cathars posing now as Unitarians, Quakers, and their secular brethren, Marxists — broke free of their centuries-long pretense of Christian affiliation in favor of pell-mell, open field running against Americans’ Christian sensibilities and institutions, to annihilate them.
-The environment movement was their weapon of choice du jour and continuing.
+In point of fact, NCC’s effort to join the environment movement marked the exact point in time at which the anti-Christian element in American society — Cathars / Albigensians posing now as Unitarians, Humanists, Quakers, and Bolsheviks — broke free of their centuries-long pretense of Christian affiliation in favor of pell-mell, open field running against Americans’ Christian sensibilities and institutions to annihilate them.
+The environment movement was their weapon of choice du jour.
+It continues in that capacity, feeling quite accomplished now.

 NCC Stewardship’s weakness was their desire to board and sail someone else’s cruise.
-Paraphrasing West Point’s Cadet Prayer, one can say that NCC then chose the easier wrong over the harder right.
-It set their course right up to the present day: National Cathar Center.
+Paraphrasing West Point’s Cadet Prayer, one may say that NCC then chose the easier wrong over the harder right.
+They set their course then right up to the present day: irrelevancy.

 E